ubc-provenance/PIDSMaker/README.md

 # Sometimes Simpler is Better: A Comprehensive Analysis of State-of-the-Art Provenance-Based Intrusion Detection Systems

 This repo contains the original code of the paper.

+> [!IMPORTANT]
-For a practical usage of the framework, we recommend using the last version of PIDSMaker, available on the [main branch](https://github.com/ubc-provenance/PIDSMaker).
+> For a practical usage of the framework, we recommend using the last version of PIDSMaker, available on the [main branch](https://github.com/ubc-provenance/PIDSMaker).

 ## Setup